 The Steering Board shall suspend or revoke the appointment of the Monitoring Body whenever the Monitoring Body loses its accreditation.
-In other circumstances the Steering Board may only suspend or revoke the appointment of the Monitoring Body for good cause or with a prior notification of at least 18 months.
+In other circumstances the Steering Board may only suspend or revoke the appointment of the Monitoring Body for good cause, such as gross misconduct or fraud, or with a prior notification of at least 18 months.
+If and to the extent the Steering Body decides to revoke or suspend the Monitoring Body, the Steering Board shall promptly and duly notify the Monitoring Body's competent supervisory authority.